-Several features of the reliable signal API manipulate sets of signals.
+Several features of the reliable signal API manipulate signal sets.

-- e.g. a process willing to block a set of signals - e.g. retrieving the current set of pending signals sigset\t manipulation int sigemptyset(sigset\t \set);
+- e.g. a process willing to block a given set of signals - e.g. retrieving the current set of pending signals sigset_t manipulation

-The first (trivial) part of the reliable signals API is used to manipulate sets of signals and offers basic set operations.
-The data type sigset\t is defined by POSIX.1 to represent a signal set.
+The first (trivial) part of the reliable signals API is used to manipulate signal sets and offers basic set operations.
+The data type sigset_t is defined by POSIX.1 to represent a signal set.